 There’s always a good reason to eat a slice of chocolate salami without butter!

-The chocolate salami is a classic homemade dessert where everyone has a recipe that generally involves crushing the biscuits, mixing them with melted chocolate and butter, and then shaping it into a salami.
+The chocolate salami is a classic homemade dessert that everyone has a recipe for, which roughly consists of crushing the cookies, mixing them with chocolate melted with butter, and then shaping it like a salami.

-Some add raw egg, others omit it, some add a bit of coffee, or nuts… as I said, it’s a versatile recipe.
+Some add raw egg, some omit it, some add a bit of coffee, some add nuts… in short, as I said, it’s a versatile recipe.

-It’s a very 1980s dessert that was often found at birthday parties, but my mom never made it.
-In fact, she didn’t go beyond the classic tart and pupurati in November, so I didn’t know about it as a child.
+A very 80s dessert that was often found at birthday parties but that my mom never made.
+In fact, my mom never went beyond the classic tart and pupurati in November, so I didn’t know it as a child.

-The first time I tasted it, I was already a mom, but alas, my friend used raw eggs in the mixture, and I didn’t like that at all, especially giving it to children.
+The first time I tasted it, I was already a mom, but alas, my friend used raw eggs in the mixture, and I didn’t like that at all; especially making children eat it.

-Then over time and thanks to the internet, I discovered that you could cook the mixture before shaping it, so I tried it.
+Then over time and thanks to the internet, I discovered that the mixture could also be cooked before shaping it, so I tried it myself.

-The recipe for my chocolate salami without butter that I still keep in my paper agenda is this one, and it has always been a great success because it also includes spreadable cream among the ingredients.
+The recipe for my chocolate salami without butter that I still keep in my paper agenda is this, and it has always been a great success because among the ingredients there’s also spreadable cream

 - Difficulty: Very Easy